 Are you a member of the coe community with a story to share? interested in contributing?
 Reach out via email or connect on social (links above)!
 Read on for more about our current coexist contributors!

 Laurie Kenney has been a member of the Wesleyan University community since 2014.
 Before joining the College of the Environment, she was a writer/editor and the editorial marketing manager in Wesleyan’s Office of University Communications.
 Laurie’s professional experience includes 20+ years in publishing, public relations, marketing, and education.
 Her favorite on-the-job experience: Working with Sir Roger Moore on his book, Bond on Bond: Reflections on 50 Years of James Bond Movies.
-A past recipient with her daughters of a National Make a Difference Day Award and an American Red Cross Community Impact Award, Laurie spent her last three vacations on a monthlong cross-country road trip with her family, in a yurt in East Haddam, Connecticut, and a tiny house in Epsom, New Hampshire.
+Laurie spent her last three vacations on a monthlong cross-country road trip with her family, in a yurt in East Haddam, Connecticut, and in a tiny house in Epsom, New Hampshire.